rafald/conan_with_cmake_CI/README.md

        TARGET_LINK_LIBRARIES ( ${PROJECT_NAME} CONAN_PKG::boost )
    must be used in case of linking with all boost libraries
-1. at the begining of CMakeLists.txt do:

-       INCLUDE(invoke_conan.cmake)
-   it will invoke `conan install .` automatically

 ## resolving issues tips
     $> cmake --check-system-vars --build build